 It’s estimated that spiders eat more insects than birds and bats combined, helping to control the pest population.
 So although there may be benefits to these eight-legged creatures, for most of us they are just another pest.

-Here are some tips to spot a spider infestation and prevent them from making your space their home:
+Here are some tips to spot a spider infestation and prevent spiders from making your space their home:

 - Webs located in corners of rooms, windows, vents, and other areas in the home that reappear within hours of removal indicate active spiders

 - Small, pod-like structures in webs; these are spider eggs – a sign spiders are breeding

 - Small insects are attractive to spiders for food so it’s important to eliminate this food source with a pest prevention service to keep spiders away

 - Spiders like places where they can hide so be sure to remove clutter like stacks of newspapers or wood piles